lsst-tstn/tstn-019/argocd.rst

      - Description
    * - deployEnv
      - The site tag to use when setting up the namespace secrets
+   * - extraSecrets
+     - This section can specify a list of secrets to setup for different namespaces
+   * - extraSecrets[].name
+     - The key name in the vault store.
+The full name is constructed using the namespace configuration parameter as well
+   * - extraSecrets[].namespaces
+     - The list of namespaces to add the secret specification into

 Collector Apps
 --------------